nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_4/Lesson_4/readme.md

 **Part 1: Create a test public GitHub repository.**

 1. Navigate to the login page for [GitHub](https://github.com/) and login.
 If you haven’t already, create a free user account.
-2. Create a new repository with this [<u>l ink</u>](https://github.com/new).
+2. Create a new repository with this [link](https://github.com/new).
 3. Type a short, memorable name for your repository.
 For example, "os-test".
-4. Set the repository visibility ‘Public’ by selecting this option below the repository description.
+4. Set the repository visibility 'Public' by selecting this option below the repository description.
-5. In the following section ‘Initialize this repository with:' select 'Add a README file'.
+5. In the following section 'Initialize this repository with:' select 'Add a README file'.
 6. Select any license.
 7. Click 'Create repository'.
 8. You will be automatically directed to your new repository webpage.